Vigneshnalla/notes/jenkins.md

+## Throttle Builds in Jenkins

+In Jenkins, **throttling builds** helps manage system resources effectively by controlling the number of concurrent builds that run simultaneously.
+This ensures that no single job or node consumes excessive resources, leading to a more balanced and efficient build environment.

+### Throttle Build Options

-### 1. Throttle Concurrent Builds
+1. **Throttle Concurrent Builds**
-You can configure jobs to limit the number of concurrent builds that can run at the same time.
-This helps to ensure that system resources are not exhausted by too many simultaneous builds.
+   This option allows you to limit the total number of builds that can run concurrently across all nodes.
+By setting this limit, you can prevent system overload from too many builds running at once, which helps maintain optimal performance.

-### 2. Throttle Builds per Node
+2. **Throttle Builds per Node**
-This feature allows you to set limits on how many builds can run on a specific node, ensuring that resources are allocated efficiently across your Jenkins environment.
+   With this option, you can specify the number of builds allowed to run concurrently on a single node.
+This setting distributes resource usage evenly across the Jenkins environment, ensuring no individual node is overwhelmed by too many builds.